kraftcoding/Library-DB-Management-with-EF-Transactions-and-LinQ/README.md

 # Library DB Management with EF, Transactions and LinQ
-Visual studio console application using .Net Framework 4.7 and EF 6 to interact with DB Stored Procedures via LinQ.
+"Library example" management solution built in .Net Framework 4.7 and EF 6 to interact with DB Transactional Stored Procedures via LinQ.
+Includes SQL project and console application for test.